mozilla-l10n/documentation/tools/webdashboards/langchecker.md

 7. URL to public repo (used to create links to files).
 8. Default priority, used as fallback when files don't specify one.
 9. Type of files (`lang`, `raw`).
+10. Project name on Pontoon (used for edit links).

 For each website there is a list of supported locales, but each file might only use a subset of this list.